fermyon/developer/content/spin/contributing-docs.md

 ```bash
 Some generic code not intended for copying/pasting
 ```

+**Non-selective copy** - just a straight copy without any additional features.

+If you want the code in a code block to be copyable with no "smarts" to remove the `$` then you can just simply leave out the annotation altogether.
+A code block in markdown will be copyable without smarts just as is.

+**Multi-tab code blocks**

 Multi-tab code blocks [have recently been implemented](https://github.com/fermyon/developer/pull/239).
 Examples can be seen in the [Spin](/spin/install#installing-spin) installer documentation](/spin/install#installing-spin) and [Spin Key/Value documentation](/spin/kv-store-tutorial#the-spin-toml-file).
 The above examples demonstrate how tabs can either represent platforms i.e. `Windows`, `Linux` and `macOS` or represent specific programming languages i.e. `Rust`, `JavaScript` and `Golang` etc. Here is a brief example of how to implement multi-tab code blocks when writing technical documentation for this site, using markdown.